RayBenefield/Forge-Dev-Kit/feature-requests.md

 of Score (sierra) with a number of 2 to score for the Blue Team.
 Message receivers would then check to see if the parameters meets their needs, and if not... ignore the message.
+ - **Cancel a script** - Sometimes you want to be able to cancel running a script if a certain condition is met.
+This would mean a lot less jumping between scripts.
+Right now to accomplish this I use a local variable set, and an additional check to verify if the local variable passes, then continue with this flow, if not then it triggers nothing.
+It would be great to just say if this matches then leave this script and don't execute any more actions.